Scheduler Endpoint (Trigger)

 </flow>

-Note that there are a number of free online tools that can help you build Cron expressions.
+Note that there are several free online tools that can help you build Cron expressions.

 Examples in Anypoint Exchange

-The following examples in Anypoint Exchange show use cases for a Scheduler component:
+The examples in Anypoint Exchange show use cases for a Scheduler component:

 To download and open the project from Anypoint Studio, see Import a Mule Project from Exchange.